 3.6 No entry fee or part thereof shall be refunded to any player who is disqualified.

 3.7 The tournament director may alter the starting time of any session, subject to reasonable notice first being given to the participants.

+3.8 Where a tournament is a charitable, promotional or media event, casino employees, contractors or associates may be permitted to participate in the tournament.
+No employee will be eligible to win a prize.
+In circumstance where an employee is a place-getter in a tournament and would have been entitled to a prize, the next eligible place-getter will stand in that employee’s stead.

 4.0 Wagers